improvedk/Useful-SQL-Server-Queries/README.md

 Contribution
 ============

-If you have an awesome script you think belongs here, please either send me a pull request or get in touch with me at mark@improve.dk
+If you have an awesome script you think belongs here, please either send me a pull request or get in touch with me at mark@improve.dk.